The Bankrate promise

 The housing market is complex.
 Prices are driven by a wide variety of factors that are local, regional, national and global.
-While basic concepts like supply and demand come into play, other things like mortgage rates, inflation, and even economic conditions in other countries all influence the housing market.
+While basic concepts like supply and demand come into play, other things like mortgage rates, inflation and even economic conditions in other countries all influence the housing market.
+Here, we’ll break down how various factors impact the cost of housing in America.

 Inflation and housing

 Inflation is the process through which money loses purchasing power.
-For example, inflation in the past year was 8.5 percent, so something that cost $100 a year ago would cost $108.50 now.
+For example, inflation in December 2022 is 7.1 percent, so something that cost $100 a year ago would cost $107.10 now.

 Current mortgage interest rates, which are impacted by the federal funds rate and other market rates, influence the price of housing.

-When rates rise, that leads to an increase in the monthly payment for a loan of the same amount.
+When mortgage rates rise, that leads to an increase in the monthly payments for a loan of the same amount.
 For example, at a 4 percent interest rate, a $250,000 mortgage would cost $1,194 per month.
-At 6 percent interest, the same loan would cost $1,439.
+At 6 percent, the same loan would cost $1,439.
 The effects are even greater for larger loans.

 According to Allyson Waddell, an agent success manager at RealtyHop, a nationwide housing website, recent increases in rates have had a big impact on purchasing power.
 “With mortgage interest rates around 6 percent, American homebuyers have 24 percent less spending power than they did a year ago.”